unjordy/homebridge-infinitive/README.md

 - Can optionally expose sensors representing outdoor temperature and humidity, measured at your HVAC cabinet.
 - Voice control and automation via standard HomeKit features.

+These features aren't implemented just yet:

+- Non-HomeKit updates made to your HVAC system (through the thermostat or Infinitive API, for example) will not immediately push an update to HomeKit.

 The following features are not supported:

 - Thermostat-level scheduling or vacation mode.
 These are best done via HomeKit.